ryantm/home-manager-template/README.md

 # home-manager template

-This provides a template for using [home-manager](https://github.com/rycee/home-manager) in a more reproducible way.
+This provides a quick-start template for using [home-manager](https://github.com/rycee/home-manager) in a more reproducible way.
 You don't have to install home-manager, and it uses pinning.